trmazayal/Tugas_LAW/README.md

 ## Endpoints

     - GET /notes/{user_name}
-        - Returns all the notes for the user
+        - Returns all the notes for the specific user
             - user_name: The name of the user
     - GET /notes/{note_id}
         - Returns the note with the given id